varunkatta/spark/docs/running-on-kubernetes.md

   <td>false</td>
   <td>
     When initially contacting the driver, use an Ingress when the submitting client passes application dependencies to the driver pod.
-The Ingress also remains and exposes the Spark UI.me to wait for the driver pod to start running before aborting its execution.
+The Ingress also remains and exposes the Spark UI.
 This requires an Ingress controller to be installed on the cluster.
   </td>
 </tr>
 <tr>